GluuFederation/docs-gg-prod/docs/source/plugin/gluu-oauth-pep.md

 # Gluu OAuth PEP

-It is used to add Client authentication with OAuth scope security.
-This plugin enables the use of an external OpenID Provider for OAuth2 client authentication.
-It needs to connect to Gluu's `oxd` service, which is an OAuth2 client middleware service.
+The OAuth PEP is used to enforce the presence of UMA scopes for access to resources protected by the Gateway.
+OAuth scopes and policies are defined in an external OAuth Authorization Server (AS) -- in most cases the Gluu Server.
+The Gateway and AS leverage the oxd OAuth middleware service for communication.

-It will support two tokens.
+The plugin supports two types of tokens:

-   1. **Default Access Token**: Plugin will authenticate it using introspection.
+   1. **Default Access Token**: The plugin will authenticate the token using introspection.
-   2. **Access Token as JWT**: Plugin will authenticate it using JWT verify.
-Currently plugin supports only 3 Algorithm **RS256**, **RS384** and **RS512**.
+   2. **Access Token as JWT**: The plugin will authenticate the token using JWT verify.
+Currently the plugin supports three algorithms:  **RS256**, **RS384** and **RS512**.

 ## Configuration